manuelruder/fast-artistic-videos/README.md

 To benefit from faster execution times, a fast optical flow estimator is required.

 There are sample scripts in our repository for either DeepFlow or FlowNet 2.0.
 DeepFlow is slower but comes as a standalone executable and is therefore very easy to install (just download the executable).
 Execution time will still be a lot faster than with our optimization-based approach.

-Faster execution times can only be reached with [FLowNet 2.0](https://github.com/lmb-freiburg/flownet2) which runs on a GPU as well, given you have a sufficient fast GPU.
-It was used for the experiments in paper.
+Faster execution times can be reached with FlowNet 2.0 which runs on a GPU as well, given you have a sufficient fast GPU.
+It was used for the experiments in the paper.

 #### DeepFlow setup instructions